michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 49. You need to implement code that creates the object which is used to create indexes in the azure search service.
 You should use `SeachServiceClient` and `SearchIndexClient`

+50. You need to ensure that the web app automatically scales when CPU load is about 85 percent and minimize costs.
+* configure the web app to the Standard App Service Tier
+* enable autoscaling on the web app
+* add a scale rule
+* add a scale condition

 Questions also from https://www.examtopics.com/exams/microsoft/az-204/view/ and https://www.kaplanlearn.com/